lue-bird/elm-syntax-to-fsharp/README.md

         setName new r =
             { r | name = new }

-        -- even if used in explicit annotation! getName : { r | name : name } -> name
+        -- even if used in explicit annotation getName : { r | name : name } -> name
         getName =
             .name

-        -- even if the extensible record type is "fully constructed type alias Named otherFields =
+        -- even if the extensible record type is "fully constructed" type alias Named otherFields =
             { otherFields | name : String }